Open Letter on Artistry

 Inspirations and influences

 My basis comes from hip hop, which I intensely studied growing up.
-I think that started my life long obsession with rhythm.
-I also cannot deny the influence the whole sphere of Southern hip hop (2000s/2010s Atlanta, Cash Money, etc) has had on me by being from the south and being into hip hop and it's adjacent cultures.
+I think that started my lifelong obsession with rhythm.
+I also cannot deny the influence the whole sphere of Southern hip hop (2000s/2010s Atlanta, Cash Money, etc) has had on me by being from the south and being into hip hop and its adjacent cultures.

 Artistic Direction and Songwriting

-Vocally, I am obsessed with the half-melodic half-rhythmic flows of people like Travis Scott, Frank Ocean, Future, Young Thug, etc (just to name a few, and also these are not my favorite artists, besides Future, but it's just to give an example).
+Vocally, I am obsessed with the half-melodic, half-rhythmic flows of people like Travis Scott, Frank Ocean, Future, Young Thug, etc (just to name a few, and also these are not my favorite artists, besides Future, but it's just to give an example.
 I also like to experiment with the presentation of my vocals through effects, similar to a guitar and pedals.
 Similar to the other southern influences, those artists' slower approach to cadences and vocal melodies are my preferred sound over more technical approaches.
+I also prefer the soft spoken, laid back, "I don't want to be here" tone/cadence (i.e., Slick Rick, Future, Mase, etc.).

 Closing Regards

-Lastly, I really have gave my whole life to this music shit.
-My whole childhood was spent studying music and artists, my teen years were spent much of the same but this time studying the craft of/making music as well, and now I have put in countless tens of thousands of hours into this.
+Lastly, I really have given my whole life to this music shit.
+My whole childhood was spent studying music and artists, my teen years were spent much of the same, but this time studying the craft of/making music as well, and now I have put in countless tens of thousands of hours into this.
 I have chosen music over food, clothes, a job, pretty much over anything at times.
 Years I have filled up hard drives just to be frustrated one random day and delete everything.
-For the first time I have felt super confident in myself, my ideas, and my potential.
+For the first time, I have felt super confident in myself, my ideas, and my potential.
 I feel I have much to add to the greater conversation of music as a whole, not just the little beats you all have heard from me in the past.
 I have spent the greater half of a decade constantly working on myself, my craft, my identity, my ideologies, everything.
-I cannot idle away any longer, me and the world are not getting any younger, and this is what I have to add.
+I cannot idle away any longer, and the world is not getting any younger, and this is what I have to add.